Emerald Pools | Zion National Park

-Difficulty: Easy to lower pool, moderate to the middle, strenuous to upper
+Difficulty: It's easy to reach the lower pools, a little bit more difficult to the middle, and strenuous to the upper pool.

 Length: Round trip distances are 1.2 miles to lower, 2 miles to middle and 3 miles to upper

 Elevation change: 70 feet to lower, 150 feet to middle, 350 feet to upper

-Weather: These trails can be hiked year-round.
+Weather: The Emerald Pools trails can be hiked year-round.
 Summers are hot and so hiking is most pleasant during morning hours.
 Spring and fall are ideal times to hike.
 During winter ice may be present in some spots, but it can usually be avoided.
 Spring runoff enlarges the streams and creates powerful, dramatic waterfalls.